SciTools/iris/docs/iris/src/techpapers/change_management.rst

-User Actions : How you should respond to changes and releases
+User Actions : How you Should Respond to Changes and Releases
 =============================================================

 Checklist :